Monte Cassino: Later history

-On 15 February 1944 the abbey was almost completely destroyed in a series of heavy, American-led air raids.
+During the Battle of Monte Cassino (January–May 1944) the abbey was heavily damaged.
+On 15 February 1944 it was nearly destroyed in a series of heavy, American-led air raids.
 General Sir Harold Alexander, with the support of numerous Allied commanders, ordered the bombing, which was conducted due to several reports from British Indian Army officers suggesting that German forces were occupying the monastery; the abbey was considered a key observation post by all those who were fighting in the field.
 However, during the bombing no German troops were present in the abbey.
 Subsequent investigations found that the only people killed in the monastery by the bombing were 230 Italian civilians seeking refuge there.
 Following the bombing the ruins of the monastery were occupied by German Fallschirmjäger paratroopers of the 1st Parachute Division, due to the ruins providing excellent defensive cover.

+Postwar history

 The Abbey was rebuilt after the war.
 In the early 1950s, President of the Italian Republic Luigi Einaudi gave considerable support to the rebuilding.
 Pope Paul VI consecrated the rebuilt Basilica on 24 October 1964.
 During reconstruction, the abbey library was housed at the Pontifical Abbey of St Jerome-in-the-City.
 Until his resignation was accepted by Pope Francis on 12 June 2013, the Territorial Abbot of Monte Cassino was Pietro Vittorelli.
 The Vatican daily bulletin of 23 October 2014 announced that with the appointment of his successor Donato Ogliari, the territory of the abbey outside the immediate monastery grounds had been transferred to the Diocese of Sora-Aquino-Pontecorvo, now renamed Diocese of Sora-Cassino-Aquino-Pontecorvo.

 Treasures

-In December 1943, some 1,400 irreplaceable manuscript codices, chiefly patristic and historical, in addition to a vast number of documents relating to the history of the abbey and the collections of the Keats-Shelley Memorial House in Rome, had been sent to the abbey archives for safekeeping.
+In December 1943, some 1,400 irreplaceable manuscript codices, chiefly patristic and historical, in addition to a vast number of documents relating to the history of the abbey and the collections of the Keats–Shelley Memorial House in Rome, had been sent to the abbey archives for safekeeping.
 German officers Lt.
 Col. Julius Schlegel (a Roman Catholic) and Capt.
 Maximilian Becker (a Protestant), both from the Panzer-Division Hermann Göring, had them transferred to the Vatican at the beginning of the battle.

 Another account, however, from revisionist author Franz Kurowski's The History of the Fallschirmpanzerkorps Hermann Göring: Soldiers of the Reichsmarschall, notes that 120 trucks were loaded with monastic assets and art which had been stored there for safekeeping.
-Robert Edsel (2006) is more to the point about German looting.
+Robert Edsel (2006), on the other hand, speculates it might have been looting.
 The trucks were loaded and left in October 1943, and only "strenuous" protests resulted in their delivery to the Vatican, minus the 15 cases which contained the property of the Capodimonte Museum in Naples.
 Edsel goes on to note that these cases had been delivered to Göring in December 1943, for "his birthday".
+This is, however, unproven.